edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-04-03-future-of-augmented-reality.md

 The ability to superimpose virtual objects on the real world while undergoing a complex project has been shown to be a huge help for salespeople and their customers while developing their decision-making skills.
 Same goes for engineers, designers, and other professions where team-work and decision-making come into play.
 AR has the innate ability to visualize abstract ideas in concrete ways to make plans and designs more real (Faldi, 2018).

-{% asset 'blog/2019-04-03-future-of-augmented-reality-ig.jpg'
-  alt='Six benefits of cross training employees' magick:resize='1170' @pic %}
+{% picture blog-wide blog/2019-04-03-future-of-augmented-reality-ig.jpg --alt Six benefits of cross training employees %}

 ## Potential benefits of augmented reality in corporate training